Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Abstract

 \section{Abstract}

 We apply the method of controlled Lagrangians by potential shaping to Euler--Poincar\'e mechanical systems with broken symmetry.
-We assume that the configuration space is a semidirect product $\mathsf{G} \ltimes V$ of a Lie group $\mathsf{G}$ and a vector space $V$ with a particular interest in those systems whose configuration space is the special Euclidean group $\mathsf{SE}(3) = \mathsf{SO}(3) \ltimes \mathbb{R}^{3}$.
+We assume that the configuration space is a general semidirect product Lie group $\mathsf{G} \ltimes V$ with a particular interest in those systems whose configuration space is the special Euclidean group $\mathsf{SE}(3) = \mathsf{SO}(3) \ltimes \mathbb{R}^{3}$.
 The key idea behind the work is the use of representations of $\mathsf{G} \ltimes V$ and their associated advected parameters.
 Specifically, we derive matching conditions for the modified potential exploiting the representations and advected parameters.
 Our motivating examples are a heavy top spinning on a movable base and an underwater vehicle with non-coincident centers of gravity and buoyancy.
 We consider a few different control problems for these systems, and show that our results give a general framework that reproduces our previous work on the former example and also those of Leonard on the latter.
-Also, in one of the latter cases, we demonstrate the advantage of our representation-based approach by giving a simpler and more succinct formulation of the problem.
+Also, in one of the latter cases, we demonstrate the advantage of our representation-based approach by giving a simpler and more succinct formulation of the problem. \keywords{Stabilization; controlled Lagrangians; potential shaping; Euler--Poincar\'e mechanical systems; broken symmetry; semidirect product}